Full time, Tuesday-Saturday, must work some holidays

-Internships are available in the following departments:
+Internships are available for the following positions:

-Interns will receive a formal orientation and will work on projects within their departments.
 Interns will have the opportunity to visit related area museums and historic sites as well as to interact with museum leadership.
 This internship comes with a stipend of $1,000 as well as benefits such as Metrocards, free admission to the Museum, and a discount at the Museum Shop.